-Eastside Type N Forest Hydrology Project
+Eastside Type N Forest Hydrology Project (FHS)

-The Eastside Type N Forest Hydrology Project will help determine the spatial and temporal characteristics of surface-water discharge across eastern Washington FP HCP lands; what landforms, management activities, and/or independent physical characteristics are related to different flow characteristics across eastern Washington FP HCP lands; and if there are a set of readily identified external characteristics that can be used to group and/or remotely identify stream reaches that exhibit similar hydrologic characteristics.
-The study will not tell if the forest practices rules are meeting the goals of the FP HCP, nor will it give us enough information to develop desired future conditions for Type N streams in eastern Washington.

-The Eastside Type N Forest Hydrology Project study design was approved by CMER in December 2009.
-Site validation work in 2010 and 2011 resulted in monumenting 117 sites.
-Field work was completed in 2012, which resulted in 140 sub-basins getting sampled.
-The final report and Type N Model is to be completed in June 2013.
-Completion of final data analysis and report writing is expected to occur by early 2013.
+The Eastside Type N Forest Hydrology Project was designed to determine the spatial characteristics of late summer surface-water discharge across eastern Washington FP HCP lands whether there were a set of readily identified external characteristics that could be used to group and/or remotely identify stream reaches that exhibit similar hydrologic characteristics..
+Status: The Eastside Type N Forest Hydrology Project study design was approved by CMER in December 2009.
+Field work was completed in 2012.
+Data analysis and report writing is expected to be completed in early 2014.